Lithium facts

 Key facts

-• The Government of Canada has identified lithium as a critical mineral because it is a key material in the renewable energy transition, and Canada has the potential to be a supplier.
+• The Government of Canada has designated lithium as a critical mineral because of its importance in the renewable energy transition.

-• Australia is the world’s largest lithium producer, accounting for nearly half of global production in 2021.
-Bolivia, Chile and Argentina (the “lithium triangle”) have the largest estimated resources, with nearly 50 million tonnes of lithium between the three countries.
+• Globally, Australia led production in 2024, contributing more than a third of the world’s lithium output.
+Bolivia, Chile and Argentina (the “lithium triangle”) hold the largest estimated resources, with nearly 50 million tonnes of lithium.

 Learn more about lithium